backupbrew/switchbrew/Services API.md

 | 0    | "SFCI"                                       |
 | 1    | 0x00000003                                   |
 | 2    | Service name, zero padded and casted to u64. |

+# sm:m

+This service is presumably equivalent to 3DS
+"srv:pm".

 # Service List